Recruitment: General Manager (freelance)

 Founded by its Music Director Christian Curnyn, Early Opera Company’s vision is to celebrate baroque music in ways that stir, delight and inspire audiences.

-Promoters: please contact us for an up to date biography before printing this version in programmes.
+Promoters: please contact email@example.com for an up to date biography before going to print.

-EOC received an Olivier Award nomination (Outstanding Achievement in Opera) with The Royal Opera for Monteverdi Orfeo at The Roundhouse and Cavalli L’Ormindo at the Sam Wanamaker Playhouse.
-This association continued with 5-star reviews for Rossi Orpheus, more recently for Monteverdi The Return of Ulysses at The Roundhouse.
+Early Opera Company is proud to work closely with The Royal Opera.
+We received an Olivier Award nomination (Outstanding Achievement in Opera) with them for Monteverdi Orfeo at the Roundhouse and Cavalli L’Ormindo at the Sam Wanamaker Playhouse.
+This association continued with 5-star reviews for Rossi Orpheus at Sam Wanamaker Playhouse and Monteverdi The Return of Ulysses at the Roundhouse.

 For English National Opera, he has conducted Handel’s Partenope, Giulio Cesare and Rodelinda, After Dido, Katie Mitchell’s realization of Purcell’s Dido and Aeneas, Rameau’s Castor and Pollux and Charpentier’s Medée.